node-alarm-dot-com/node-alarm-dot-com/README.md

 * "name": Can be anything (required)
 * "username": Alarm.com login username, same as app (required)
 * "password": Alarm.com login password, same as app (required)
-* "armingModes": Object of objects with arming mode options of boolean choices
+* "armingModes": Object of objects with arming mode options of boolean choices (**WARNING:** the Alarm.com webAPI does not support setting silent arming to true and this feature does not work at this time)
 * "authTimeoutMinutes": Timeout to Re-Authenticate session (**WARNING:** choosing a time less than 10 minutes could possibly ban/disable your account from Alarm.com)
 * "pollTimeoutSeconds": Device polling interval (**WARNING:** choosing a time less than 60 seconds could possibly ban/disable your account from Alarm.com)
 * <details><summary>"logLevel": Adjust what gets reported in the logs <strong>(click to expand)</strong></summary><ul><li>0 = NO LOG ENTRIES</li><li>1 = ONLY ERRORS</li><li>2 = ONLY WARNINGS and ERRORS</li><li><strong>3 = GENERAL NOTICES, ERRORS and WARNINGS (default)</strong></li><li>4 = VERBOSE (everything including development output)</li></ul></details>